-Mindfulness has been shown to improve psychological and physical well-being in people suffering from a wide range of disorders including depression and anxiety.
+Mindfulness has been shown to strengthen the immune system.
+It also improve psychological and physical well-being in people suffering from a wide range of disorders including depression and anxiety.
 It has also been shown that mindfulness is associated with psychological well-being and lower depression in patients with HIV infection.
-Integrated Yoga is a contemplative practice is a mindfulness practice that includes postures, breathing practices, relaxation techniques, and meditation.
-It has been shown to reduce anxiety and depression in in patients with HIV infection.
-So, it would stand to reason that other mindfulness practices would be beneficial for people who are living with HIV infection.
+Hence, it makes sense to further study the ability of mindfulness training as a treatment for the physical and psychological issues associated with living with HIV.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch